DevSouza05/DevSouza05/README.md

 - 🔭 I’m currently working on **university Santa Cecilia**

-- 📚 Systems analysis and development student
+- 📚 Systems analysis and development

 - 📫 How to reach me **peterson.moraes2005@gmail.com**